 Demand allocation planning allows you to evaluate your sales by region to help you determine where is best to distribute or manufacture your products.
 The following example assumes that through demand planning you have determined you have 20,000 units to distribute and want to figure out the best way to allocate them to retail locations.
 For an example of projecting demand: Demand planning.

-Note: Before you begin, you must have set up inbound connections to get your data into Crisp.
+Note: Before you begin, you must have set up source connections to get your data into Crisp.
 For more: Getting Your Data Into Crisp.

-- From the main menu at the top-right of the screen, select Dashboards.
+- From the main menu on the left side of the screen, select Analytics.

 - From the dashboard menu at the top left of the screen, select Retailer Sales.